CalculusGuy/cybersecurity-writeups/OverTheWire-Natas-Writeup.md

 **Work:**

-* View Page Source
+* View page source

 **What I learned:**
-HTML comments are visible to everyone.
+HTML comments and source code are visible to every user.

 ---